MrToph/cmichelio/src/pages/releasing-my-first-eos-dapp/releasing-my-first-eos-dapp.md

 ## The Backend
 ### Workflow
 The backend is a smart contract written in `C++` compiled to WebAssembly and then deployed to the EOS blockchain.
-The usual way to interact with any EOS code is to run your own local **node** that produces the blocks containing the blockchain transactions and run all commands against your node with the `cleos` CLI.
+The usual way to interact with any EOS code is to run your own local **node with nodeos** that produces the blocks containing the blockchain transactions and run all commands against your node with the `cleos` CLI.
 This includes creating accounts on the blockchain, unlocking your wallet, compiling the contracts, deploying the contracts, calling actions on the deployed contract, etc.

 I'm running the node (`nodeos`) on Windows through the Linux subsystem for Windows when developing and sometimes it becomes unresponsive, I have to kill it and do the whole process again.